ThunderFly-aerospace/TFSIK01/README.md

 # TFSIK01A - Dual Antenna diversity telemetry modem with a high noise immunity

 The TFSIK01A is a high-end open-source hardware design of a UAV modem with [SiK firmware](https://github.com/ThunderFly-aerospace/SiK).
 It uses the latest Si1000 series chip Si1060 which is equipped with [Si4463 EZRadioPRO Transceiver](https://www.silabs.com/documents/public/data-sheets/Si4463-61-60-C.pdf).
-The RF front is designed to have high immunity to the jamming on out-band frequencies, this gives TFSIK special features such as being operable in the near proximity of out of used band signal jammers.
+The RF front is designed to have high immunity to the jamming on out-band frequencies, this gives TFSIK special features such as being operable in the  proximity of out-of-used band signal jammers.
 RF noise immunity is a hardware-based feature, therefore it is extremely reliable, but the proper antenna and frequency band must be used for the best results.
 Contact [ThunderFly s.r.o.](https://www.thunderfly.cz/) to get the support and consultation.

 ## Hardware

-TFSIK modem is enclosed in 3D printed box, which is suitable to user modification.
-Inside that box is electronics with electromagnetic shielding.
+TFSIK modem is enclosed in a 3D printed box, which is suitable for user modification.
+Inside that box are electronics with electromagnetic shielding.

 ### TFSIK modem electronics

-Here is photo how TFSIK electronics look without electromagnetic shielding cover.
+Here is a photo of how TFSIK electronics look without an electromagnetic shielding cover.

 ![TFSIK01A bottom view](doc/img/TFSIK01_1.jpg)
 ![TFSIK01A top view](doc/img/TFSIK01_3.jpg)

 ### TFSIK antenna kit

-External antennas are connected to the TFSIK modem by pair of two [MCX connectors](https://en.wikipedia.org/wiki/MCX_connector).
-For the ease of use we prepared a kit with simple whip antennas.
+External antennas are connected to the TFSIK modem by a pair of two [MCX connectors](https://en.wikipedia.org/wiki/MCX_connector).
+For ease of use, we prepared a kit with simple whip antennas.
 This kit could be manufactured for multiple frequency bands.
-Here is 433 MHz as example.
+Here is 433 MHz as an example.
 The antenna kit strictly pairs only with the TFSIK modem tuned on the same frequency band.

 ![TFSIK01 antenna kit](doc/img/TFSIK01_433MHz_antenna_kit.jpg)

+As you can see the antenna kit contains two asymmetrically mounted antenna.
+The antenna is tightened in position by SMA connectors.
+The optimal position depends on your exact setup, but generally, the antennae should be orthogonal to each other due to their "donut" radiation patterns.
+The whole setup of TFSIK01 with the antenna kit should be mounted on by pair of screws in the holes of the antenna kit.

 ## The TFSIK main features